autistic-symposium/mev-toolkit/README.md

-## 🧱⛓ Notes on Stateful Blockchains and MEV
+## 🧱⛓ Stateful Blockchains and MEV

 <br>

-## ☠️ My note and code in this repo
+## ☠️ My note and code in this repo:

 <br>